LIGHTS, CAMERA… ACTION!

 JESUS LOVES ME ~ THAUMATROPE (PAPER TOY CRAFT) ~ FREE PRINTABLE

-Here’s a cute little freebie designed by Paper Gifts for Estefany – 2 designs – in colour or to colour – to remind our kids how much their Creator loves them; and what better way to do it than this fun spinning toy.
+Here’s a cute little freebie designed by Paper Gifts for Estefany – in colour or to colour or blank – to remind our kids how much their Creator loves them; and what better way to do it than this fun spinning toy.
 Print on craft card or photo paper; cut out and assemble.
 You may also like to laminate your thaumatrope to make it a bit more resilient.

 And here is a blank one if you would like to make your own.
 Full instructions below.

-MINI THAUMATROPE (PAPER TOY CRAFT) ~ FREE PRINTABLE
+MINI THAUMATROPES (PAPER TOY CRAFT) ~ FREE PRINTABLE

 MAKE YOUR OWN THAUMATROPE ~ HOW TO

-2. Draw part of your picture on one circle; and the other half of your picture on the other circle.
+- Draw part of your picture on one circle; and the other half of your picture on the other circle.
 When the images are glued back-to-back and spun quickly, the two separate images will appear to merge.
-Note: Make sure your images will line up!
+Note: Make sure your images will line up.
 And depending on where your spinning axis is, you may need to invert one image, but you’ll figure it out. :)